 A snorkel allows you to keep breathing while your head is submerged, you generally wear it on the right side of your head and fix it with a snorkel holder at the mask strap.

 When looking for a snorkel, I would recommend asking for what is called a “purge” snorkel.
-If water enters your snorkel and your mouth exhale forcefully, the water will be drained out of the tube and the purge valve.
-Keep the tip of your tongue against the roof of your mouth creating a splash guard and inhale then carefully to avoid remaining water entering your throat.
+These are easier to blow out when water gets into the snorkel than those snorkels without a purge valve.
+When water enters your snorkel simply exhale forcefully, the water will be drained out of the tube and the purge valve.
+Keep the tip of your tongue against the roof of your mouth creating a splash guard and inhale then carefully to avoid the remaining water entering your throat.

 Fins

 Fins allow you to swim like a fish.
 There are 2 kinds of fins.
-For the warm waters of Fiji, the close heel kind are just fine.
-The open heel fin is more for scuba diving and most require neoprene boots.
+For the warm waters of Fiji, the close-heel kind are just fine.
+The open-heel fins are more for scuba diving and most require neoprene boots.
 Important is, that fins fit comfortably otherwise you might encounter cramps.

 4. Watch your surrounding